3/17/2025

 Scarborough’s “Rope” Model from Handbook of Early Literacy Research, © 2001 by Guilford Press.

-With a slightly different skill component breakdown, Scarborough’s Reading Rope offers a visual of the different components that need to be woven together for skilled reading.
+With a slightly different breakdown of skill components, Scarborough’s Reading Rope offers a visual representation of the different components that need to be woven together for skilled reading.

 These strands are separated into two categories: Word recognition and language comprehension.
 These two sections (the same main components represented in the SVR) are further broken down into smaller “strands” that represent the different skills that go into each category.
 All of these strands are critical for skilled reading and are dependent upon one another.